As an Amazon Associate we earn from qualifying purchases.

 Certain styles of underwear go well with bodycon dresses.
 The right type can support and cover your private parts while avoiding lines from bulging through your form-fitting bodycon.

 - G-string: The absence of rear coverage in a G-string reduces panty lines, particularly in the buttocks.
 It only uses a thin string around the waist and between the buttocks.
 Aside from not offering any sort of butt lift, it may feel unpleasant when worn for an extended period.
+If you want to avoid VPL (visible panty lines), a G-string is the safest panty to do it with.

 - Thongs: Thongs have less fabric in the back compared to regular underwear.
 It has a broader band than a g-string, although it can still eliminate tummy bumps and creases for a bodycon.
 This is an ideal choice if you need more coverage than a g-string.